SAF Learning

 Return to technical session

-Once you are registered for the recording, access this webinar recording within your MY DASHBOARD.
-You can return to download your certificate by accessing the webinar information within the general listing of YOUR DASHBOARD through February 11, 2026.
+Once you are registered for the recording, access this technical session recording within your MY DASHBOARD.
+You can return to download your certificate by accessing the technical session information within the general listing of YOUR DASHBOARD through September 30, 2026.
 Registrants will be notified if that timeline is extended.

 Need Help?